Revenue Sharing

 How Oval shares funds with integrations.

-Oval's key innovation is enabling protocols that use Chainlink price updates to sell the right to be the first to use a new price within the protocol; i.e backrun the publication of new prices.
+Oval's key innovation is enabling protocols that use oracle price updates to sell the right to be the first to use a new price within the protocol; i.e backrun the publication of new prices.
 In this way, Oval acts as Mev-Protect for oracles.
 This docs page outlines how the revenue sharing logic works within Oval.

 Leveraging MEV-Share refund for Oracle auction kickbacks